 Parenting a child with delays or disabilities has its challenges, and so does parenting his siblings.

 My post last week revealed research that indicates that the brothers and sisters of a child with disabilities may have unique issues and stressors.
 It’s not easy growing up with a sibling that needs so much attention.
 Parents try to do their best – but often end up feeling like an octopus without enough tentacles.
-Not to mention the stress of holding the rest of your life together (job, food shopping, errands, housework, cooking, laundry, etc., etc.).
-Making sure the sibs of your special needs child are doing ok may not be at the top of your to-do list.
+Not to mention the stress of holding the rest of your life together (job, food shopping, errands, housework, cooking, laundry, etc.).
+Making sure the sibs of your special needs child are doing okay may not be at the top of your to-do list.
 I get it.
 Whether your special needs child is a baby, toddler or older, here are some tips so that your “typical kids” don’t fall through the cracks.

 The Center for Parent Information Resources (CPIR) has all sorts of great info on sibling care.
 Included are topics such as “What Siblings Would Like Parents and Service Providers to Know” and “What About Me? – Support for the Siblings of Disabled Children.”
 They also offer info on sibling support groups which might be helpful.
 (This information came from the now defunct NICHCY website.)

 Experts recommend talking with your typical children about disability – “it is important for you to take time to talk openly about your child’s disability with your other children, explaining it as best you can in terms that are appropriate to each child’s developmental level.”